GET YOUR EXCLUSIVE FIRST EDITION COPY BELOW

 Publication Day

-Empire’s Witness is officially published on 6 June 2026.
+Empire’s Witness was officially published on 6 June 2026.

 United Kingdom